Fimmvörðuháls – The fiery pass across Eyjafjallajökull

 Signpost almost buried in the snow...

-The way down into Thórsmörk
+The way down from Fimmvörðuháls into Thórsmörk

-After the lava flows the track plunges steeply down into Thórsmörk along a series of plateaus and a multitude of gorges and folded valleys.
+After the lava fields the track plunges steeply down into Thórsmörk along a series of plateaus and a multitude of gorges and folded valleys.
 Some truly epic views unfold before your eyes – if you manage to see through all the wind-induced tears.

 We were struggling to stay upright, even with the added weight of 10 kilo backpacks.
 I had to literally sit and bumslide down some steep sections in order not to be blown off the mountain.
-Luckily a tour guide came along and offered us some help by providing walking poles.
-I’m not such a fan of those, but in situations like these they really do come in handy!
+Luckily a tour guide came along and offered us some help by providing hiking sticks.

 Ropes & chains and the Cat Ridge